ssprehegcls/intercept/README.txt

 `npm run watch:js`

 ### Production Build
-The production build will use an extenal production build of React hosted on a CDN, and minify the code.
+The production build will use an external production build of React hosted on a CDN, and minify the code.
 `npm run build:js`

+When the build is complete, a visual representation of the Webpack bundle will load in your browser.
+Until this is made optional, you may just type `Ctrl+c` to complete the build task.

 *The production build should be committed to the repository.
 Currently this is a manual process.*